ayahmeftah/2048-game/README.md

 I chose to recreate the 2048 game because I’ve always loved how simple yet addictive it is.
 It also seemed like a fun challenge to implement using JavaScript, especially handling the tile merging logic and game-over conditions.

+Here’s a preview of the game in action:
 <img width="1227" height="892" alt="2048 game image" src="https://github.com/user-attachments/assets/81366923-68b0-4eea-a0ff-9d8431ba6b8f" />

 ---